Year 6 - Eagle

 PE - Monday and Thursday

 Children should come to school in their school PE kits on these days.
-For the outdoor lesson (Thursday) the children need to bring extra layers such as tracksuit bottoms, leggings or jogging bottoms and jumpers or zip-up tops.
-These should be plain black or blue.
-Please ensure they are also wearing suitable footwear.
+As it is now getting much colder, the children need to bring extra layers such as tracksuit bottoms, leggings or jogging bottoms and jumpers or zip-up tops.
+These should be plain black or navy.

 English and Maths homework will be given out weekly on a Friday.
 We will discuss homework activities with the children and will also put details of these on the class pages.